shawngraham/tb-cuvisit/the-rules.md

 - end of each turn increase of money past a multiple of $1000: + 1
 - end of each turn decrease of money past a multiple of $1000: - 1
 - debt per $100: - 1
+- if you lose your only warehouse in a given region, you lose 1 prestige.